BajraYeJoon/Reserve/README.md

   * Check for Availability of Room
   * No Conflicting of Bookings, Bookings will be shown if customer has booked the room for specific date range,
   * Room Details, Multiple Room Bookings
-  * Offer: 5% of discount applied o
+  * Offer: 5% of discount applied on booking of 3 or more room

 Table of contents
 =================